-Do you happen to have a baby with wide or extra wide feet and you can’t seem to find shoes that are wide enough to accommodate the shape of his or her feet?
-Do you feel like you always have a hard time putting their shoes on, and when you take them off there are red marks on your baby’s feet?
+Do you have a baby with wide or extra wide feet and you can’t seem to find shoes that are wide enough to accommodate the shape of your baby’s feet?
+Do you feel like you always have a hard time putting your baby shoes on, and when you take them off there are always red marks on your baby’s feet?